gvolpe/shopping-cart-haskell/README.md

 }
 ```

-Having an implicit implementation is how we define coherent instances, though, they can be easily overridden (but this is also possible in Haskell using the right extension).
+Having an implicit implementation is how we define coherent instances, though, they can be easily overridden (but this is also possible in Haskell using the right extensions).

 ### Missing features